cadumas01/traffic-sim/README.md

 # Planning
 1. Build map with GUI
  - Get small street section in XML tag form
- - Recreate that in JS / Typescript
+ - Recreate that in JS / Typescript with React App
+ - Static map view to start

 2. Model Traffic on a Street
-- Model Trafffic in Python and pass JSON objects at
+- Model Trafffic in Python and pass JSON objects to JS Frontend

 # Ideas
 - Goal: Create a simulation to maximize traveler throughput and costs of different street layouts with different transportation modes